Code Red Scenario: Government Portal Crisis

 HOOK

-The Department of Public Services is managing peak tax season traffic when their IIS servers hosting citizen portals for tax filing, license renewals, and benefit applications begin displaying defacement messages.
-The compromised government servers are now participating in coordinated internet attacks, creating both immediate service disruption and serious national security concerns.
+The State Department of Revenue is managing peak tax season traffic when their IIS servers hosting citizen portals begin displaying defacement messages instead of tax filing, license renewal, and benefit application services.
+The compromised government servers are now generating massive outbound scanning traffic and participating in coordinated internet attacks, creating both immediate service disruption and serious national security concerns.

 PRESSURE